Carlos “Chooch Train” Ruiz Keeps on Rolling

 Vote early.
 Vote often.

-The annual mid summer classic is scheduled to take place on July 10th at Kaufman Stadium, home
+The annual Midsummer Classic is scheduled to take place on July 10 at Kaufman Stadium, home of the Kansas City Royals.

 As tradition dictates, baseball fans choose the starting lineups.
-The process is democratic, but not perfect.
-The most qualified players don't always take the field.
+The process is democratic but not perfect.
+The most qualified players don’t always take the field.

 Popularity plays a role.
 Fans vote according to their hearts, not their heads.